CScori/Sprint-Challenge--JavaScript/README.md

-this relates back to a scope of the code placed global -written in the outer levels of code anf can be globaly accessed implicit - this relates to key value pairs and is locked into the scope it was written new - works on an object construction function still calls back to key value pairs but needs avariable outside to add content
+this relates back to a scope of the code placed global -written in the outer levels of code anf can be globaly accessed implicit - this relates to key value pairs and is locked into the scope it was written new - works on an object construction function still calls back to key value pairs but needs a variable outside to add content

 explicit - used in call or apply it works on object construction on a new context of the vriBle feeding into the construction